lechitho/MercuHiringProcess/README.md

   - Apply for Services, Repositories, ... be able to replace, change the implementation or technical easily

 - **Configuration**:
-  - Configuration options, such as the file path of the employee repository, are abstracted using configuration settings.
+  - Configuration options, such as the file path of the cadidate repository, are abstracted using configuration settings.

 - **Unit Tests**:
   - Use xUnit to write Unit Test (for Business (Application and Domain layers)) and Integration Test (for API, ...)

-## Frontend - Angular Employee Management Application
+## Frontend - Angular hiring process management Application

 The front end is an Angular application that allows users to manage the hiring process using the candidate Management API.